andrew-d-gordon/Line-Find/line-set/docs/find_lines.md

 * Return: Boolean representing the uniqueness/necessity of the two points within find_unique_lines main loop.

 `find_unique_lines(p_set: PointSet, num_points: int, point_thresh: int)`
-* Usage:
+* Usage
     * Serves to return the set of lines which pass through point_thresh number of 'unique' points within a set of points represented in p_set. 'unique' in the sense that the set of points which a given, eligible line passes through is unique.
 E.g. the point (1,1) could be utilized in lines passing through (1,1), (2,2), (3,3) and (1,1), (1,2), (1,3).
     More on this and another interpretation in the below 'Unique' section.

-* Line finding algorithm design and runtime:
+* Line finding algorithm design and runtime
     * Overview
         * It is effectively a match finding algorithm.
 The main loop serves to build a dictionary of every line between a unique pair of points; the key of the dict being the line and it's value being a list of points which that line